-The Connecticut Senate passed legislation today that would prohibit investor-owned utilities from charging customers for lobbying, trade association dues, public relations expenses, and efforts to argue for rate increases.
-If the state’s House of Representatives passes the bill, Connecticut would join Colorado as the second state this year to pass legislation addressing utilities’ ability to fund their political machines from customers’ rates.
+The Connecticut legislature has passed a bill that prohibits investor-owned utilities from charging customers for lobbying, trade association dues, public relations expenses, and efforts to argue for rate increases.
+If signed by Gov. Ned Lamont, Connecticut will join Colorado as the second state this year to pass legislation addressing utilities’ ability to fund their political machines from customers’ rates.

 Colorado passed a similar law on May 11.
 That law prohibited utilities from charging their customers for legislative lobbying.
 The Connecticut bill uses a more expansive definition of lobbying, prohibiting utilities from charging customers for efforts to influence administrative action by executive agencies as well.